OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ta/ema.md

 ---
 title: ema
-description: Page providing details about the Exponential Moving Average (EMA), a crucial tool in technical analysis.
+description: "Page providing details about the Exponential Moving Average (EMA), a" crucial tool in technical analysis.
 Explains the comparison between EMA and Simple Moving Average, along with usage and parameters.
 keywords: